-When an owner makes a payment, he or she may request a receipt, and the association is required to provide it.
+When an Owner makes a payment, they may request a receipt, and the association is required to provide it.
 On the receipt, the association must indicate the date of payment and the person who received it.
-The association must inform owners of a mailing address for overnight payments.
+The association must inform Owners of a mailing address for overnight payments.
 (5655 of the Civil Code)

-An owner may dispute an assessment debt by submitting a written request for dispute resolution to the association as set forth in Article 5 (commencing with Section 5705(b)) of Chapter 4 of Title 6 of Division 2 of the Civil Code.
-In addition, an association may not initiate a foreclosure without participating in alternative dispute resolution with a neutral third party as set forth in Article 2 (commencing with Section 5925) of Chapter 7 of Title 6 of Division 2 of the Civil Code, if so requested by the owner.
+An Owner may dispute an assessment debt by submitting a written request for dispute resolution to the association as set forth in Article 5 (commencing with Section 5705(b)) of Chapter 4 of Title 6 of Division 2 of the Civil Code.
+In addition, an association may not initiate a foreclosure without participating in alternative dispute resolution with a neutral third party as set forth in Article 2 (commencing with Section 5925) of Chapter 7 of Title 6 of Division 2 of the Civil Code, if so requested by the Owner.
 Binding arbitration shall not be available if the association intends to initiate a judicial foreclosure.

-An owner is not liable for charges, interest, and costs of collection, if it is established that the assessment was paid properly on time.
-(Section 5685(c) of the Civil Code)
+An Owner is not liable for charges, interest, and costs of collection, if it is established that the assessment was paid properly on time (Section 5685(c) of the Civil Code).

-MEETINGS AND PAYMENT PLANS
+DELINQUENT ASSESSMENT MEETINGS AND PAYMENT PLANS

-An owner of a separate interest that is not a timeshare may request the association to consider a payment plan to satisfy a delinquent assessment.
-The association must inform owners of the standards for payment plans, if any exist.
+An Owner of a separate interest that is not a timeshare may request the association to consider a payment plan to satisfy a delinquent assessment.
+The association must inform Owners of the standards for payment plans if any exist.
 (Section 5665 of the Civil Code)

-The board of directors must meet with an owner who makes a proper written request for a meeting to discuss a payment plan when the owner has received a notice of a delinquent assessment.
-These payment plans must conform to the payment plan standards of the association, if they exist.
+The Board of Directors must meet with an Owner who makes a proper written request for a meeting to discuss a payment plan when the Owner has received a notice of a delinquent assessment.
+These payment plans must conform to the payment plan standards of the association if they exist.
 (Section 5665 of the Civil Code)